 8. Draw attention with copper kitchen lighting

 Want to make the most of a focal feature, such as a kitchen island?
-You can do so by planning kitchen lighting well, and picking stunning kitchen pendant lamps.
+You can do so by perfectly planning your kitchen lighting, and picking stunning kitchen pendant lamps.
 Hang them in threes and choose different sizes for a laid-back, interior-designed look.
+For more kitchen lighting ideas check out our gallery.

 These copper pendants are by Pooky.